 - 1. Your group is examining the proposed Kinder Morgan Trans Mountain Twinning pipeline.
 Half of the group will propose this project, and half will oppose.
 Participants will have to agree in advance and get approval as to the scope of issues covered.
-The presentation will be a mini hearing before the National Energy Board (Up to 16 students).
-(A similar exercise could be conducted regarding the proposed TransCanada Energy East project.) - 2.
-Your group is examining the proposed Port Lands Development proposal, covering the area immediately east of the Toronto Harbour.
-Half of you will be the proponent, looking for maximum development potential.
-Half of you will be various public interests looking for accommodation of those interests.
-Participants must agree on, and get approval of issues covered.
-Your presentation will be a hearing before the Environmental Review Tribunal.
-(Up to 16 students) - 3.
-The Trudeau government has stated that it will review the environmental legislation of Canada in order to ensure robust protection.
-Your group has been retained to advocate for reforms through this process.
-You will examine the key federal legislation involved, and make proposals for reform.
-Your analysis will take into account arguments in opposition to the reforms.
-Your presentation will be to a parliamentary subcommittee.
-(Up to 8 students)
+The presentation will be a mini hearing before the National Energy Board (Up to 16 students). - 2.
+Your group is examining a hypothetical waste incinerator in Toronto.
+Half the group will be in support, and half against.
+This exercise would be in the format of an Environmental Review Tribunal hearing.
+(Up to 16 students)

+We will discuss the approach to preparation and presentation of these issues further in class.